 In 1892, Ford was operating a tent saloon in the silver mining camp of Creede, Colorado an on June 8, 1892, while Ford was preparing to open his saloon, O’Kelley walked into the tent with a shotgun.
 When O’Kelly entered he called out “Hello Bob”, Ford turned around and O’Kelley fired his shotgun, hitting Ford in the neck and killing him instantly.

 Though acquainted with the James family in Missouri, his association with them is unclear, though some believe that he may have been a short-term member of the James Gang.
 Many have theorized O’Kelley killed Robert Ford in revenge for Jesse James’ death.
 However, others think that he simply did it for the recognition of being the man that shot the man that shot Jesse.
-He was immediately arrested after the killing and after being tried and convicted, was sentenced to life in prison in the Canon City Penitentiary on July 12, 1892.
-However, a decade later, Missouri friends won him a pardon and he was released in October, 1902.

-It didn’t take him long to get back in trouble again, as on January 30, 1903, he was arrested for drunkenness and vagrancy in Pueblo, Colorado.
+It didn’t take him long to get back in trouble again, as, on January 30, 1903, he was arrested for drunkenness and vagrancy in Pueblo, Colorado.
 After his release, he made his way to Oklahoma City where he got into an altercation with a police officer named Joe Burnett on January 13, 1904.
 When the conflict escalated to gunplay, O’Kelley was shot down by the officer.

-By Kathy Weiser-Alexander, August, 2017.
+By Kathy Weiser-Alexander, updated February 2020.